BrunoSauvalle/AST/README.md

 # AST Model - Unsupervised Multi-object Segmentation Using Attention and Soft-argmax

-Official implementation of the model AST described in the paper " Unsupervised Multi-object Segmentation Using Attention and Soft-argmax"
+Official implementation of the model AST described in the paper " Unsupervised Multi-object Segmentation Using Attention and Soft-argmax" and PhD report "Self-supervised learning of object-centric representations with multi-object detection and segmentation" (link :  https://pastel.archives-ouvertes.fr/tel-04106903 )

 ![](./images/sample_southampton.png)